acon96/home-llm/README.md

 Please see the [Setup Guide](./docs/Setup.md) for more information on installation.

 ## Local LLM Conversation Integration
+**The latest version of this integration requires Home Assistant 2024.8.0 or newer**

 In order to integrate with Home Assistant, we provide a custom component that exposes the locally running LLM as a "conversation agent".

 This component can be interacted with in a few ways: